Year of Publication

 Digital Object Identifier (DOI)

 Hilgendorf, Madison, "ASSESSING MALNUTRITION IN LIVER DISEASE PATIENTS BEING EVALUATED FOR TRANSPLANT USING THE NUTRITION FOCUSED PHYSICAL EXAM" (2018).
-Theses and Dissertations--Dietetics and Human Nutrition.
+Theses and Dissertations--Nutrition and Food Systems.
 61.